marwinkirchhofs/verilog_codeGen/README.md

 ##### commentary elimination
 Comments in the module declaration containing tokens like '(',')' or ';' may cause file scanning to not work correctly.
 My plan is to integrate a preprocessor to eliminate all commentaries from a file in temporary file when scanning a file.

-##### module instantiation, configuration
-As stated above, I'm working on also providing a command to print an instantiation for a specified module which then needs to be redirected to the opened file in your text editor of choice.
-I would like it to contain an option to try to automatically insert an include statement, but I'm not sure about how complex this is to implement in a way which can be used independently from the chosen text editor.
-I think that it would be nice to have the possibility to also instantiate modules which are not in your current working directory (or a subdirectory) with the same command.
-Therefore, I'm planning to integrate a configuration file where you can specify search paths for module definition files used by this command.
-And if it's already there, why not allowing to set an author and maybe a tabwidth in the configuration file so that these automatically get used at each invocation if not manually overwritten.